America's worker shortage is far from being fixed - KESQ

 By Anneken Tappe, CNN Business

-The worker shortage has been a hallmark of the pandemic economy.
+The worker shortage has been a hallmark of the pandemic economy — and it’s far from getting resolved.
 In February, US businesses had 11.3 million job openings to fill, slightly more than economists had predicted.

 This is a developing story.
 It will be updated